paulscherrerinstitute/fast-feedback-indexer/BUILD_FOR_CRYSTFEL.md

 The indexer algorithm and its options are described in the LaTeX documents in the 'doc' folder of the Fast Feedback Indexer repository.

+## Issues

+* *cudaErrorLaunchOutOfResources*: if the fast feedback indexer library is built with --buildtype=debug, the unoptimized code will no longer fit onto the GPU properly